MartinHoldrege/SEI/README.md

 # SEI
-Analysis of sagebrush ecological integrity
+Analysis of sagebrush ecological integrity responses to climate change.

 **A note on git:**